bobbyjim/acs-builder-golang/README.md

 - mount (optional): enum (T1 | T2 | T3 | T4 | B1 | B2)
 - range (optional): enum (Vd | Or | Fo)

-# Notes
+# To Do

-The methods are not decoupled.
+- The methods are not decoupled.
 Yet.
-The maps are not complete.
+- The maps are not complete.
 Yet.
-The maps are not externalized.
+- The maps are not externalized.
 Yet.